Bianca Andreescu beats Serena Williams to win her first US Open and grand slam title

 Most of the 24,000 in attendance last year were passionately rooting for Williams, the home favorite, and that didn't change Saturday.
 But Williams again finished as the runner-up, despite rallying from 5-1 and match point down in the second set to prompt a nail-biting conclusion.

+"I was just thinking, honestly at that point, 'Wow, this is terrible,'" a disheartened Williams told reporters.
+"Like, 'You got to play better.
+I have to do better.'
+I just couldn't go down like that, so I just wanted to play a little bit better."

+It was indeed better but not enough to completely turn things around.

-The two players exchanged a hug at the net after Andreescu ripped a return winner on her third match point.
+Andreescu ripped a return winner on her third match point and the two hugged at the net.
 Seconds later, Andreescu lay flat on the court, face up, and closed her eyes.

+"I've been dreaming of this moment for the longest time," said Andreescu, who received a congratulatory tweet from Canadian Prime Minister Justin Trudeau.
+"I really believed I could be at this stage."

-Williams — watched by her good friend Meghan Markle, the Duchess of Sussex, as she was in the Wimbledon final — will have to wait until 2020 to potentially tie Margaret Court's record of winning 24 majors.
+Williams — watched by her good friend Meghan, the Duchess of Sussex, as she was in the Wimbledon final — will have to wait until 2020 to potentially tie Margaret Court's record of winning 24 majors.

-The 37-year-old is still tennis royalty, despite losing her last four grand slam finals and in straight sets.
+The 37-year-old is still tennis royalty, despite losing her last four grand slam finals in straight sets, but acknowledged she has some thinking to do.

+"I honestly don't think Serena showed up," Williams said.
+"I have to kind of figure out how to get her to show up in grand slam finals."

+"I love Bianca," added Williams.
+"I think she's a great girl.
+But I think this was the worst match I've played all tournament.
+It's hard to know that you could do better.
+I don't even know what to say."

-"She's a warrior and street fighter," her coach, Sylvain Bruneau, said Friday.
+"She's a warrior and street fighter," her coach, Sylvain Bruneau, said on the eve of the final.

 Feisty Andreescu